Animal Care Services

-Your relationship with your pet is very special, and because of this, sometimes we are required to make difficult decisions regarding their health.
-At some point, you may be faced with making a life or death decision based on how sick or severely injured your pet is.
+Your relationship with your pet is very special, and decisions regarding their health can be extremely difficult if the prognosis is poor.
+You may be faced with deciding whether an illness or injury is beyond treatment.
 Euthanasia is a hard decision, but ultimately the final decision rests with you.

-Here are some guidelines to consider when trying to make that decision:
+Guidelines to consider when trying to make this decision:

 - Is he eating and drinking normal amounts?

-- Is he sleeping comfortably and doing his normal activity or exercise for his age?
+- Is he sleeping comfortably and still reasonably active for his age?

 - Is he interacting with family members?